 We found that numbered flows were far easier for both designers and developers to refer to.
 It helped us speak the same language, and cut down on Slack back-and-forth by a lot.

 We built a clean, minimal visual system where color was used sparingly but meaningfully: to signal urgency, user roles, or types of content.
+Fonts were selected for maximum legibility and friendliness, especially for younger users new to computers.
+Here's a peek at our style foundations:

 We began wireframing flows for our three user types (admins, teachers, and students) while mapping out access levels and permissions.